Creating and Running a PHPixie Project on macOS with ServBay

 'driver' => 'pdo',

-// Adjust the connection string to match your DB and ServBay config
+// Adjust connection string as needed for your database type and ServBay setup

 'connection' => 'mysql:host=127.0.0.1;dbname=servbay_phpixie_app',